nature-of-code/noc-syllabus-modules/module08-ga/README.md

 ## Assignment

 - Create a final project proposal.
-See [final project guidelines](https://github.com/nature-of-code/noc-syllabus-S23/blob/main/projects/final/README.md).
-Submit a link to your proposal [on the course wiki](https://github.com/nature-of-code/noc-syllabus-S23/wiki) and come prepared to share your idea for feedback in small groups next week.
+See [final project guidelines](https://github.com/nature-of-code/noc-syllabus-S24/blob/main/projects/final/README.md).
+Submit a link to your proposal [on the course wiki](https://github.com/nature-of-code/noc-syllabus-S24/wiki), project ideas will be shared split over the next two classes (schedule on the wiki).

 ## Emoji Key